pragmaticDataminer/tweet-analysis/README.md

 The entire process has been captured under wrangle_report.html and act_report.html Only select quality and tidiness issues have been considered for wrangling and subsequent analysis.
 Additional data used for wrangling has been downloaded via Twitter API.

-Note - At this point,modelling the data has not been considered in this work and this will be a task to be undertaken.
+Note - At this point,modeling the data has not been considered in this work and this will be a task to be undertaken.

 ## Deliverables